VitorVRS/playground-ps/README.md

 Just an application to act the same as `ps faux` on Linux systems.

-This is just an playground project to learn and understando C++.
+This is just an playground project to learn and understand C++.

 # License